disha1198/disha1198/README.md

-### Hi there,  I am Disha Shah👋
+Hi there,  I am Disha 👋

 Worked As a Developer Currently QA Software tester!
-- 🔭 I’m currently learning Flutter,dart And many more things.
+🌱 currently learning Flutter,dart And many more things.
-- 🌱 I've also learned Typescript, Angular, React.
+🎢 Familer with Typescript, Javascript, Angular, React.
+⚡ Fun fact: I love to sketch
-- 📫 How to reach me: disha.shah1198@gmail.com
+📫 How to reach me: disha.shah1198@gmail.com